bashtage/sphinx-material/docs/customization.rst

    - ``internal``: Flag indicating to use pathto to find the page.
 Set to False for external content. (bool) ``heroes``
    A ``dict[str,str]`` where the key is a pagename and the value is the text to display in the page's hero location.
-``version_dropdown``
-   A flag indicating whether the version drop down should be included.
-   You must supply a JSON file
-   to use this feature.
-``version_dropdown_text``
-   The text in the version dropdown button ``version_json``
-   The location of the JSON file that contains the version information.
-   The default assumes there is a file versions.json located in the root of the site.
-``version_info``
-   A dictionary used to populate the version dropdown.
-   If this variable is provided, the static dropdown is used and any JavaScript information is ignored.
-``table_classes``
-   A list of classes to **not strip** from tables.
-   All other classes are stripped, and the default table has no class attribute.
-   Custom table classes need to provide the full style for the table.

 Sidebars
 ========